nishanthakur/Modified-RSA/README.md

 # Modified-RSA
-Modified-RSA is a simple script written using using programming language for calculating the public key are private key for Modified-RSA.
+Modified-RSA is a modified version of RSA.
+The modification in RSA was necessary to improve its security level.
+A simple script namely "modified_rsa.py" was written using python programming language for calculating the public key are private key for Modified-RSA.
+Alongside a script to calculate the public key and the private key is also incuded in this repository in the mane of "rsa.py".